Open doors to new members

 - An extensive Open House Guide is at hand.

-- This case-study from City of London Toastmasters who attracted over 100 people at their Open House in February 2019.
+- Case studies from City of London Toastmasters club that attracted over 100 people

 Additionally, District 91 will provide material support clubs organising an Open House.

-- Clubs will receive a free box of marketing materials containing flyers, booklets, name badges, ribbons and other goodies.
+- Clubs will receive a free box of marketing materials for physical Open House Meetings, containing flyers, booklets, name badges, ribbons and other goodies.